neondatabase/website/content/docs/postgresql/postgres-version-policy.md

 ### Major version upgrades

 Each Neon project is created with a specific Postgres major version.
-Upgrading to a newer major version requires [creating a new Neon project](/docs/manage/projects#create-a-project) with the desired Postgres version and migrating your data using one of the methods listed below.
+Upgrading to a newer major version requires [creating a new Neon project](/docs/manage/projects#create-a-project) with the desired Postgres version and migrating your data to the new Neon project.
 For more information, see [Upgrading your Postgres version](/docs/postgresql/postgres-upgrade).

 <NeedHelp/>